-Lab: individual discussion with mentor and monthly progress report at research meeting
+Lab: individual discussion with mentor and monthly progress report at research meeting contact person: Associate professor: Satoshi Obayashi E-mail s.obayashi.gyne@tmd.ac.jp

 Students can get the reference materials from the lecturer and discuss with them.

 Lecturer will inform the materials later.